* Budget deficit projected at 623 bln baht in FY 2021, up 32.8%

 * Budget plan based on expected 2021 GDP growth of 4.0-5.0%

-The bill’s second and third readings are expected in early September, Dechapiwat said.
-It will also needs senate and royal approval.
+The bill still has to pass second and third readings in early September.
+It will also need senate and royal approval.

 The proposed budget projects a 3.1% rise in spending to 3.3 trillion baht ($106.21 billion) for the fiscal year starting on Oct.
 1. It projects a deficit of 623 billion baht, up 32.8% from the 2020 fiscal year.

 The budget planners have assumed Southeast Asia’s second-largest economy will shrink 5.0%-6.0% this year before growing 4.0-5.0% in 2021.
 The central bank has forecast a record economic contraction of 8.1% this year.

 $1 = 31.07 baht Reporting by Orathai Sriring and Panarat Thepgumpanat; Editing by Kevin Liffey